Julius Streicher: Beer Hall Putsch

 In November 1923, Streicher participated in Hitler's first effort to seize power, the failed Beer Hall Putsch in Munich.
 Streicher marched with Hitler in the front row of the would-be revolutionaries.
 For his part, Streicher was arrested, along with other key players that included Hermann Göring (who took a bullet), Wilhelm Frick, Ernst Pöhner, Max Amann, and Ernst Röhm.
 Streicher was also suspended from teaching.
-However, his loyalty to the cause earned him Hitler's lifelong trust and protection; in the years that followed, Streicher would be one of the dictator's few true intimates.
-Streicher, Rudolf Hess, Emil Maurice, and Dietrich Eckart were the only Nazis mentioned in Mein Kampf; in the book, Hitler praised him for subordinating the German Socialist Party to the Nazi Party, a move Hitler believed was essential to the Nazis' success.
+However, his loyalty to the cause earned him Hitler's lifelong trust and protection; in the years that followed, Streicher was one of the dictator's few true associates.
+Streicher, Rudolf Hess, Emil Maurice and Dietrich Eckart were the only Nazis mentioned in Mein Kampf; in the book, Hitler praised him for subordinating the German Socialist Party to the Nazi Party, a move Hitler believed was essential to the Nazis' success.